Recipe automations

 Manual / canvas runs

-• Trigger: Manual / Listen / Test step
+• Trigger: Manual / Listen / Run step

 • Where it runs: Your browser session